devopsgroup-io/vagrant-digitalocean/README.md

 management of [Digital Ocean](https://www.digitalocean.com/) droplets (instances).

+**NOTE:** The Chef provisioner is no longer supported by default (as of 0.2.0).
+Please use the `vagrant-omnibus` plugin to install Chef on Vagrant-managed machines.
+This plugin provides control over the specific version of Chef to install.
+The custom `rebuild` command will not work until a pull request is accepted within the `vagrant-omnibus` project.
+I will update the README when this is completed.

 Current features include:
 - create and destroy droplets
 - power on and off droplets